infobloxopen/atlas-app-toolkit/auth/README.md

 ### `WithJWT`

-For token-based authorization with JWT, the `WithJWT` option will prove useful.
-When a request reaches the authorization interceptor, it will include the full JWT payload in a given authorization request to Themis.
+This option enables token-based authorization with JWT.
+When requests reach the authorization interceptor, the interceptor will include the full JWT payload in a given authorization request to Themis.

 ```json
 {